egusahiroaki/python-s3-upload-template/README.md

 # What is this?

 This is template for upload file to s3 in python.
+You can upload file to s3, but canot delete, copy, read.

 # What you have to do